GMfatcat/ConvLSTM-CNN-for-tropical-cyclone/README.md

 This project was made for 2022 NTU Remote Sensing & Geospatial Information Analysis And Application.
 There are two sections for in this project, ConvLSTM for windspeed time-series prediction and CNN for cyclone intensity prediction.
+Give a :star: if you think this project is helpful:smile:
 :exclamation: You need GPU for this project, especially for ConvLSTM :exclamation:

 - Section 1: ConvLSTM ---> See ```.ipynb & colab ``` &nbsp;  in Section 1 folder